yur2-kim/S-HealthStack.github.io/pages/developer-guide/app-creation/configure-app.md

 toc: false
 ---

+{% include warning.html title="Warning" content="Documentation for v1.0 official release is currently under construction.
+Note that the information on this page may be outdated." %}

 In addition to the one-time [app SDK installation steps](../installation/install-sdk.md), these configuration steps are required for each app you develop:

 1. Register your app with [the Firebase project you created](../installation/install-sdk.md#vii-create-a-firebase-project) during app SDK installation and update the ***\<repository\>*/app/google-service.json** configuration file.